Bist07/EquiFood-App-A/README.md

 Equifood administrators manually keep track of the money amount Equifood has saved individuals from restaurants.
 These are considered as donations.

+# About our Software:

+Our software will allow restaurant owners to post their discounted/free offers for individuals to see and will automatically keep track of donation amounts.

 # Tech Stack
 The current stack used for the project is a MERN (MongoDB, Express, React Native, NodeJS) stack.
 This is due to the low cost and abundance of documentation for this popular stack.